 Pregnancy complications, such as placental abruption, are problems that occur only during pregnancy.
 They may affect the woman, the fetus, or both and may occur at different times during the pregnancy.
 However, most pregnancy complications can be effectively treated.

 The placenta may detach incompletely (sometimes just 10 to 20%) or completely.
 The cause is unknown.

 Problems With the Placenta

-Symptoms may include sudden continuous or crampy abdominal pain, tenderness when the abdomen is pressed, and dangerously low blood pressure (shock).
+Symptoms may include sudden continuous or crampy abdominal pain, tenderness when the abdomen is gently pressed, and dangerously low blood pressure (shock).
 Some women have no symptoms.

 This approach enables doctors to closely monitor the woman and fetus and, if needed, rapidly treat them.
-Women may be given corticosteroids to help the fetus's lungs mature in case an early delivery is needed.
-If symptoms lessen, the woman is encouraged to walk and may be discharged from the hospital.
+Usually, when the risk of early delivery is high, corticosteroids are also recommended (to help the fetus's lungs mature).
+If symptoms lessen and the fetus is not in danger, the woman may be discharged from the hospital.